 It’s day 11 of our trek to Everest Base Camp – it’s been snowing heavily for most of the night.
 We won’t be attempting the Cho La Pass – instead, we’re retreating from Thangnak to Phortse Tenga.
-We need to do this, if we have any chance of getting to Everest Base Camp and back to Lukla in time for our flights out to Kathmandu.
+We need to do this, if we have any chance of getting to Everest Base Camp and back to Lukla in time for our flights back to Kathmandu.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER